Unimog 406: Technical description

 The Unimog 406 is a multi-purpose off-road capable vehicle with four wheels of the same size.
 Like the Unimog 404, it has a downbent ladder frame, two portal axles with torque tubes, reduction gears and coil springs with hydraulic shock absorbers for the rear and front axles.
 For powering mountable equipment, two standard switchable 540/1000 rpm PTOs are built in; both can be switched on and off independently.
 The 406 is a rear-wheel-drive vehicle with switchable all-wheel-drive and three differential locks.
 A bed is mounted on the rear part of the Unimog frame.
-Unlike the initial Unimog, the 406 has two 12 V lead acid batteries and a 24 V electric system.
+The 406, like the initial Unimog, has a 12V electric system by default though a 24 V electric system with two 12 V lead acid batteries was available for military and other customers who preferred it - often because of trailers shared with trucks.

 Cab

 Daimler-Benz made the Unimog 406 with a cabrio cab and with a closed single or double cab; while the cabrio and closed single cab were built by Daimler-Benz, the double cab was produced by Wackenhut.
 All cabs have a three-point-mount.
 Both cabrio and closed single-cab versions have two seats, the double cab version has three additional seats.
 Gauges, steering wheel, levers, the sliding seats and further interior parts such as the ventilation and heating system resemble the parts also used in Mercedes-Benz trucks of the 1960s and were considered ergonomical and comfortable at that time.
 Cabrio models from 1969 onwards have a fold-down windscreen.
 Starting in 1970, the cabrio models were fitted with a roll bar that protects the driver in case of an accident.
 The air-inlet is on the left hand side of the Unimog 406, a snorkel was a factory option.
 The snorkel comes with a built-in cyclone dust separator.